songyz2019/hsi-preprocessing-toolkit/README.md

 ## Usage
 ### Manual
-1. Download from GitHub release
+1. Download `hpt.cmd` from GitHub release
-2. Double click the `start.cmd` file.
-Make sure you have internet access during the first start.
+2. Double click the `hpt.cmd` file.
+(Make sure you have internet access during the first start)

 ### Install with pip
 ```sh